Differentiation is important across disciplines, but this blog post will focus specifically on differentiation in math.

 - Offer math manipulatives when students are problem solving.

 - Utilize technology to help you offer personalized education opportunities.
-For example, Xtra Math is a good math fact fluency tool that individualizes what students are working on based on their performance each day.
+For example, Xtra Math is a good math fact fluency tool.
+It individualizes what students are working on based on their performance each day.

 Try a Collection of our Math Resources for Free!

 In closing, we hope this information about differentiation in math is helpful!
 Next, we would love for you to try these math resources with your students.
-They offer elementary students opportunities to practice grade level concepts and skills in fun and engaging ways and support you with math differentiation.
-You can download worksheets specific to your grade level (along with lots of other math freebies) in our free printable math resources bundle using this link: free printable math activities for elementary teachers.
+They offer elementary students opportunities to practice grade level concepts and skills in fun and engaging ways.
+They will also support you with math differentiation.
+Download worksheets (along with other math freebies) in our free printable math activities for elementary teachers.

 Check out these other math resources!